itchio/itch-docs/integrating/quickstart.md

 ## Test your games

-The itch app will let you install all your own projects, whether they
+The itch.io app will let you install all your own projects, whether they have a minimum price or not.

-have a minimum price or not.
-If you need help testing your game, here are
-places you can look for testers:
+If you need help testing your game, here are places you can look for testers:

 * The [itch.io community forums](https://itch.io/community)
 * The [itch.io chat](https://itch.io/chat)

-## A note about page types

-The [itch.io](https://itch.io) website lets you pick between several
-project types.

-The app does platform filtering, configuration and launching
-for the types `game` and `tool`.
-All other types, including `assets`,
-`game_mod`, `physical_game`, `soundtrack`, `comic`, `book`, and `other`
-are just treated like a folder that it lets the user open.

-If you're wondering why the app is giving you the choice to download
-something that isn't tagged for your platform, that's why.